abiwaddell/Pinwheel/readme.txt

 INTRODUCTION:

-When pen-testing login credentials many websites implement network defences against such repeated login requests to prevent misuse and this often comes into play after the user has tried a set number of login attempts (eg 10 or 20 etc).
+When pen-testing login credentials many websites implement network defences against such repeated login requests to prevent misuse and this often comes into play after the user has tried a set number of login attempts (e.g. 10 or 20 etc).
 The user, after a set period of not making any further requests (usually a few minutes to one hour), is often then permitted by the application to resume making credential-guessing requests.

 This script allows the tester to try and circumvent any application server login attempt protection which may be more likely to happen with repeated login attempts of the same username.
 This script allows several username and counterpart passwords lists to be tried in turn and so in this respect it is useful if there are login credentials for several users on the same site which need to be tested.